 Now by saying “inflicted” instead of “punished” we are leaving open the question of whether God punished Christ on behalf of our sins.
 Christians are divided over this and it needn’t be a division which separates our communion with each other.
 So a middle ground approach would be to say Christ endured the suffering which would have been our punishment had He not taken our place.
 So in a penal substitution viewpoint you can hold that God punished Christ, but it doesn’t require it.
 Minimally what you are saying though is Christ endured the punishment that was our just deserts.

-One of the reasons I think penal substitution has to be a central component of an atonement theory is there is so much biblical data supporting it.
+One of the reasons I think penal substitution has to be a central component of an atonement theory is there is so much Biblical data supporting it.
 Look at the verses that speak of Christ bearing our sins upon the cross, or taking away our sins.
-One of my favorite verses in Col 2:13-15 (see also Rom 5:6-10, 6:10, 1 Cor 15:3, Gal 1:3-5, 2:20, Heb 2:9 & 17, 5:7-9, 9:11-14 & 26, 10:12, 1 Pet 1:18-19, 2:24, 3:18, 1 John 1:7, 2:2, 4:10).
-The suffering servant in Isaiah 53 is rife with substitution language and was a favorite among the early church on the Old Testament evidence for a suffering Messiah.
-In regards to Isaiah 53 ask yourself, with the hindsight of knowing what Jesus did, who else could be this suffering servant, Moses, or one of the early Old Testament heroes for the faith?
+One of my favorite verses is Col 2:13-15 (see also Rom 5:6-10, 6:10, 1 Cor 15:3, Gal 1:3-5, 2:20, Heb 2:9 & 17, 5:7-9, 9:11-14 & 26, 10:12, 1 Pet 1:18-19, 2:24, 3:18, 1 John 1:7, 2:2, 4:10).
+The suffering servant in Isaiah 53 is rife with substitution language and was a favorite among the early church of the Old Testament evidence for a suffering Messiah.
+In regard to Isaiah 53 ask yourself, with the hindsight of knowing what Jesus did, who else could be this suffering servant, Moses, or one of the early Old Testament heroes for the faith?
+Could it be the nation of Israel?
 Pretty unlikely when you look and study these verses.
 You can imagine how these verses just popped out in the eyes of the disciples and early church leaders after having witnessed the death and resurrection of Christ!

 Another reason I like penal substitution is it really helps a person acknowledge that true law, or the way to right living, is a precept by God.
 Now this can take us down a rabbit hole into philosophy of law which we’ll try to avoid here, but it certainly makes sense that while many governments of the world today prescribe to some sort of a rule of law (whether founded on man or God), that God would judge us in some sort of a similar fashion.
-As we learned in other posts, if God exists, true right and wrong have to exist.
-And so Christ having to suffer a penalty that we deserved is in our reality judged rightly by God.
+As we learned in other posts, if God exists, true right and wrong have to exist, so Christ having to suffer a penalty that we deserved is an event judged rightly by God.

 Now that should lead a person to ask numerous questions about how this works, why Christ, and so on.
 Let’s try to unpack these one at a time.
 The fact that our sins need to be judged was dealt with in the post on Sin, so I won’t regurgitate it here.
-But please recall what the wages of our sins are (Romans 1:32, 6:23)?
-Remember this is spiritual death, separation from God we are talking about here, not physical death.
+Please recall what the wages of our sins are (Ezek 33:8-14, Romans 1:32, 6:23)?
+Remember this is spiritual death, separation from God, not physical death.

 So maybe the first question is why couldn’t we pay the penalty to God?
 Why did it have to be Christ?

 I understand that no imperfect human being could pay the punishment for their own sins, much more those of the world.
 It would have to be a perfect human, yet divine, who could pay the penalty for such a large amount of infractions toward God.
 And how else was God really supposed to show how much He loves us, but by dying for us?
 We’ve spoken about this in past posts as well.
 Is there a greater act of love than a person laying down their life to save another?
-Our inability to pay this penalty on our own account might have been rejected merely on this possibility alone.
-And it makes a beautiful example of how God can carry out divine justice, yet still grant divine mercy to us.
+Our inability to pay this penalty on our own account might have been rejected merely on this possibility alone, and it makes a beautiful example of how God can carry out divine justice through the sacrifice of Christ, yet still grant divine mercy to us.

 How could God have punished or inflicted punishment justly on an innocent Christ?
-After all, if Christ was sinless, as all Christians need to affirm, God could not have condemned Christ, right?
+After all, if Christ was sinless, as all Christians need to affirm, God could not have condemned Christ?

 So one may then ask how can Christ take our place and be found guilty like this?